KushGuptaHT/pratcice/README.md

-This is just a practice file .Just for learning purpose.
+This is just a practice file .
+Create Just for learning purpose.